 For example, if you put a piece of raw meat on a cutting board and then use the same cutting board to chop up raw veggies for your salad, you have introduced potentially harmful bacteria to your salad.
 This is cross-contamination.

-Now, if you cooked that meat to a certain temperature the bacteria would be killed and it would be safe to eat.
+Now, when you cook that meat to a certain temperature the bacteria would be killed and it would be safe to eat.

 Even the tiniest amount of a food allergen can cause a reaction.
 Cooking the food doesn't remove the allergen.